There are two Challenging walks I am leading this year.

 I joined my group in 2011 and would never have guessed it would turn into such a passion.
 I’m not saying I hadn’t done a lot of walking previous to that, I always liked walking about looking at places.
 Planning long walks, and taking a group out, is a different kettle of fish, it takes time, as does understanding routes, train travel, & working out the distances of routes.
 It is a challenge to learn and I am always up for learning new things.

 Meet Up Group Bloggers- ways to keep inspired to write my blog about walking

-I have eventually joined up with a Bloggers Meet Up Group in Euston, and intend to be a lot more group focused OR even just getting to know other writers/bloggers.
-It might sound a bit dull to sit in a room with other people writing, usually, there are discussions as well, as people generally like to enjoy talking about work they are doing.
+I have eventually joined up with a Bloggers Meet Up Group in Euston, and intend to be a lot more group-focused, or, even just getting to know other writers/bloggers.
+It might sound a bit dull to sit in a room with other people writing, but usually, there are discussions as well.
+People generally like to enjoy talking about the work they are doing.
 I find it interesting to meet other writers/bloggers.
 It is held in the week, so I can’t get to it as often as I would like to.